 ShelbyALerts: Emergency Notification System

 Get emergency alerts and other important community news by signing up for ShelbyALerts.
+This system enables us to quickly provide you with critical information in situations such as:

 About Major Chemical Disasters & Accidents